javeoff/ai-node-boilerplate/README.md

 - `TELEGRAM_CI_ID`: Telegram Chat ID
   - Used to specify where notifications should be sent
   - How to get: Send a message to @userinfobot

+## Issues AI

+When you add label `aider` for the issue, AI will automatically make code based on your request.

+- Information taken from issue title and description
+- You can follow by AI status in the issue
+- AI will create PR linked to the issue

+## Pull Requests AI

+When you create pull request will be created, AI will review your PR automatically.

+- AI will add labels to the pull request automatically
+- You can modify code by command instructions inside pull requests
+- You can ask about new code and issue by AI

+### Commands

+- `/aider` - Full access to refactor, fix, add features based on whole codebase
+- `/describe` - Automatically generating PR description - title, type, summary, code walkthrough and labels
+- `/review` - Adjustable feedback about the PR, possible issues, security concerns, review effort and more
+- `/improve` - Code suggestions for improving the PR
+- `/ask` - Answering free-text questions about the PR, or on specific code lines
+- `/update_changelog` - Automatically updating the CHANGELOG.md file with the PR changes
+- `/similar_issue` - Automatically retrieves and presents similar issues

 ## Workflows